-If you’re considering storing your HIPAA log archives in AWS, it’s important you know the details about how Amazon treats HIPAA-compliant data.
+If you’re logging in AWS and considering archiving your HIPAA log files in AWS, it’s important you know the details about how AWS treats HIPAA-compliant data.

-Health care companies are used to having control over physical storage systems, but many are now struggling when it comes to utilizing a cloud environment.
-There are many misconceptions about ownership, compliance and how the entire log-to-storage process intersects and works.
+Health care companies are used to having control over physical storage systems, but many are now struggling when it comes to utilizing a cloud services environment.
+There are many misconceptions about ownership, compliance, and how the entire log-to-storage process works.

 HIPAA is a set of federal regulations, meaning there is no explicit certification for remaining compliant.
 Rather, there are guidelines and laws that needs to be followed.
 Tools like LogDNA and AWS will ensure that compliance is maintained.